 As a right-handed person, I almost exclusively use an oblique calligraphy pen.
 There are three exceptions.
 First, if I’m writing a straight up and down calligraphy style (like the Amy), I don’t need the right-leaning slant advantage that the oblique pen gives me.
 Second, I like to use straight pens for hand-lettering.
 Finally, I enjoy using straight pens to create pen and ink illustrations like the illustrated lace butterfly.

-If you predominantly write with your right hand, you’ll probably love the oblique pen!
+If you are right-handed, you’ll probably love the oblique pen!
 I encourage you to give it a try.
 It may be confusing at first, but once you get the hang of it, it can be a game-changer.
-For detailed instructions over how to use it, you can check out the Beginner’s Modern Calligraphy Online Course.
+For detailed instructions over how to use it + troubleshooting information, you can check out the Beginner’s Modern Calligraphy Online Course.
 If you’re a lefty, stick with your straight pen if you’re happy with it.
 If you’re not, try a left oblique!
 It just may be the calligraphy tool that you’ve been searching for.

 Warmly,